Red Sea, Egypt Diving Review

 Depth: From 5m to 30m.
 The coral reefs are shallow and most of the dive sites are between 10 to 20 meters deep.
 In addition, there are several wrecks like in Abu Nuhas that are quite shallow and suitable for all level of divers.

-Snorkelling in Red Sea, Egypt
+Snorkelling in Red Sea

 The Red Sea offers amazing snorkelling.
 You can snorkel just about everywhere on shallow reefs in crystal clear water with a teeming reef life.
 Most of the dive operators also offer snorkelling day tours to explore the best sites around your area.
 The best snorkelling spot in Egypt is Dahab Blue Hole and other nearby reefs.
 Another great snorkelling spot is Marsa Alam Dolphin House (Sha'ab Samadai Reef) where you can swim with a pod of Spinner Dolphins!